renboy94/shop_rest_api/README.md

 ## Tests

 This project uses [Jest](https://jestjs.io/) as its test framework and [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) to spin up mongod in memory for fast tests.
+To run tests:

 ```
 npm test